codefellows-seattle-javascript-401d14/lab-01-/helloworld/README.md

 ### Documentation
 * Javascript is generally pass by value, but when a variable refers to an object (including arrays), the value becomes reference to the object.Changing the value of a variable points the variable to a new object.
 However, changing a property of an object referenced by a variable does change the underlying object.
+* Lab 1 In this lab we don’t just want to use globals, but declare them.
+We do this by exporting them, using the anonymous function’s return value.